devanfer02/KRS-API/README.md

 Command line to run server :
 - npm start

-Command line for installing :
+Command line for installing all dependancies :
 - npm install

 If the above command line doesn't install all dependencies, type the following command :